tunahanarslan83/CS210/README.md

-# CS210
+# CS210 Term Project
-CS210 Introduction to Data Science Term Project Spring 2023/2024
+This repository contains the documents I prepared for the term project for CS210 Introduction to Data Science course given at Sabanci University in the 2023-2024 Spring semester.